A Highly Interactive Training Course On

 By the end of this training course, participants will be able to:

-• Assist in crucial decisions for instrument design and selection
+• Assist in key design and selection decisions for instrumentation systems

-• Implement hazardous area zones, and select appropriate instrumentation and equipment for them
+• Identify hazardous area zones and select appropriate instruments and equipment

-• Manage a project appropriately, from design to handover
+• Implement robust project management approaches from design through handover

 Who is this Training Course for?